-In common with the NAEI 2012 additional point source emissions data have been provided in the NAEI 2013.
-These emissions estimates have been derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2015).
+The NAEI 2014 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2016).
 These point sources are referred to as ETS points in this report.
 To model the contribution to background annual mean NOx concentrations from ETS points the emissions have been treated as an additional set of small point sources.
 As such they have been modelled using the small points approach (described in Appendix 3).
 These derived air quality pollutant emissions estimates are particularly uncertain, hence the emissions for particular sources have been capped at reporting thresholds given by the Scottish Pollutant Release Inventory (SPRI).
-Typically more than 90% of the ETS points do not exceed the SPRI reporting threshold, which for NOx is 100 tonnes per year.
+For NOx more than 96% of the ETS points do not exceed the SPRI reporting threshold in the NAEI 2014, which for NOx is 100 tonnes per year.